guardian/grid/thrall/README.md

-# thrall
+# Thrall

-Thralls pulls messages from an SQS queue, interpret them, and modify an Elasticsearch index accordingly.
+Thrall reads messages from a Kinesis stream, interprets them, and modifies an Elasticsearch index accordingly.